Skip to main content

 Does it actually fix things or just report them?

-How does it find all my listings?
+How does it find my listings?

 What happens after the initial scan?

-Will it claim listings I don't have?
+Will it claim listings I do not have?

 Find Out What's Wrong.
 Fix It Tonight.